 An entire museum dedicated to the power and potential influence of visual language– and it just so happens to be smack dab in the middle of Miami Beach’s Art Deco District.
 While some scholars find themselves flustered by the museum’s ambitious layout, its archival center has been the unsung hero of many an academic’s research project (aka books published by university press outlets and sold to undergraduates as required reading on syllabi).
 The Wolf, as it is known by locals, places a clear emphasis on the interpretation of twentieth-century European mixed media, and the colorful imagery that spills into the era’s propaganda is just mind-boggling.
 Easily accessed and surrounded by great restaurants, it’s a perfect stop.

 5505 NE 2nd Ave, Miami

-Situated a few blocks north of the Design District, this record/coffee shop is home to Miami’s largest concentration of new vinyl and functional turntables.
-Besides offering sealed pressings of some of the greatest albums of the 21st century, Sweat dedicates an entire section of their store to local artists and labels, making their role within the Miami music scene quite clear.
+Situated a few blocks north of the Design District, this record and coffee shop is home to Miami’s largest concentration of new vinyl and functional turntables.
+Besides offering sealed pressings of some of the greatest albums of the 21st century, Sweat dedicates an entire section of their store to local artists and labels, making their sizable role within the Miami music scene quite clear.
 Sweat shares a city block with the infamous Churchill’s Pub, a venue that’s played host to some of the city’s more raucous underground shows for years.
 It seems that just about any night of the week is a good night to stop in and catch a local act.

 265 Aragon Avenue, Coral Gables